Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Insulated Jacket

-For cool mornings and cold nights, a warm insulated jacket is essential.
+A warm, insulated jacket is essential for cool mornings and cold nights.
 We look for jackets that can be compressed and packed down small so they don’t take up a ton of room in our packs.

 Base Layer Tops & Bottoms